MinecraftForge/Documentation/docs/datastorage/capabilities.md

 In general terms, each capability provides a feature in the form of an interface, a default implementation which can be requested, and a storage handler for at least this default implementation.
 The storage handler can support other implementations, but this is up to the capability implementor, so look it up in their documentation before trying to use the default storage with non-default implementations.

-Forge adds capability support to TileEntities, Entities, ItemStacks, Worlds, and Chunks, which can be exposed either by attaching them through an event or by overriding the capability methods in your own implementations of the objects.
+Forge adds capability support to BlockEntities, Entities, ItemStacks, Levels, and LevelChunks, which can be exposed either by attaching them through an event or by overriding the capability methods in your own implementations of the objects.
 This will be explained in more detail in the following sections.

 Forge-provided Capabilities
 ---------------------------

 Forge provides three capabilities: `IItemHandler`, `IFluidHandler` and `IEnergyStorage`

 `IItemHandler` exposes an interface for handling inventory slots.
-It can be applied to TileEntities (chests, machines, etc.), Entities (extra player slots, mob/creature inventories/bags), or ItemStacks (portable backpacks and such).
+It can be applied to BlockEntities (chests, machines, etc.), Entities (extra player slots, mob/creature inventories/bags), or ItemStacks (portable backpacks and such).
 It replaces the old `IInventory` and `ISidedInventory` with an automation-friendly system.

 `IFluidHandler` exposes an interface for handling fluid inventories.
-It can also be applied to TileEntities, Entities, or ItemStacks.
+It can also be applied to BlockEntities, Entities, or ItemStacks.
 It replaces the old `IFluidHandler` with a more consistent and automation-friendly system.

 `IEnergyStorage` exposes an interface for handling energy containers.
-It can be applied to TileEntities, Entities, or ItemStacks.
+It can be applied to BlockEntities, Entities, or ItemStacks.
 It is based on the RedstoneFlux API by TeamCoFH.

 Using an Existing Capability
 ----------------------------

-As mentioned earlier, TileEntities, Entities, and ItemStacks implement the capability provider feature through the `ICapabilityProvider` interface.
+As mentioned earlier, BlockEntities, Entities, and ItemStacks implement the capability provider feature through the `ICapabilityProvider` interface.
 This interface adds the method `#getCapability`, which can be used to query the capabilities present in the associated provider objects.

 In order to obtain a capability, you will need to refer it by its unique instance.
 In the case of the `IItemHandler`, this capability is primarily stored in `CapabilityItemHandler#ITEM_HANDLER_CAPABILITY`, but it is possible to get other instance references by using the `@CapabilityInject` annotation.